ptran0089/Feast-BackEnd/README.md

 - npm run dev

 The menu is initially blank.
-Add some items first before creating an order!
+Add some items first to populate the menu and before creating an order!